ParamountVentures/ejabberd-auth-jwt/README.md

 - Copy the signed JWT on that web page.
 - Open Adium and create an account on your XMPP server, with the username equal to the "user_id" claim above and the password the JWT you generated in the previous step.
 - Log in successfully :-)

-Please let me know of any issues - this is my first Erlang project so be gentle :-)